 The American Dental Association reports that dental sealants can reduce the risk of tooth decay in molars by almost 80%.
 So when it comes to dental health, individuals should consider dental sealants in addition to routine exams and cleanings.
 Usually, dental sealants are an excellent way to prevent cavities in children and teens’ teeth, but adults can also take advantage of this painless procedure.

 What Are Dental Sealants?

-Dental sealants are applied in liquid form over both molars and pre-molars.
-Dental sealants are made up of a thin, clear plastic, and once they harden, patients never even know they are there.
+Dental sealants in Sarasota are applied in liquid form over both molars and pre-molars.
+Dental sealants are made up of thin, clear plastic, and once they harden, patients never even know they are there.
 All you will feel is the clean, smooth surface of your tooth.

 Even though you can’t tell that the sealants are there, the special coating provides a barrier that stops food and bacteria from getting stuck in the crevices of teeth and causing cavities.
 Even with faithful brushing and flossing, it isn’t possible to clean out every nook and cranny, which is why dental sealants are still beneficial to those who follow the best oral hygiene practices.

 When Is the Best Time to Get Sealants?

 Children should get sealants as soon as their molars erupt, generally around the age of six and again around age 12.
 It is also a good idea to return to the dentist once your wisdom teeth arrive, as these teeth are especially hard to reach and clean properly.

 Adults who’ve never had sealants can request them at any time, so long as the teeth in question do not already have cavities or fillings.
 Dental sealants typically last around 10 years, so have your Sarasota dentist keep an eye on your teeth to determine when a new set of sealants is needed.

 How Are Sealants Applied?